 Preheat oven to 325°F.

-In a large bowl or stand mixer, whisk together cake mix, flour, sugar, and salt.
+In a large bowl or stand mixer, whisk together cake mix, flour, and sugar.

 Once incorporated, add in the vanilla, water, sour cream, and egg whites one at a time until combined.
 Do not whip cake mix, just mix until everything in incorporated.